bup/bup/note/main.md

   the given `DIRECTORY` which takes precedence over `-d` and `BUP_DIR`.

+* The deduplication granularity can now be changed by a new `bup.split.files` configuration option which defaults to `legacy:13` (the current behavior), but should probably be set to a higher value like `legacy:16` in new repositories (say via `git-config --file REPO/config bup.split.files legacy:16`).
+  The default for new repositories will eventually be raised.
+See `bup-config`(5) for additional information.

 * `bup web` has been improved.
 It should better preserve page settings while navigating, and has added settings to toggle the display of various types of information, including path sizes,